nuclio/nuclio/docs/tasks/deploying-functions.md

 <a id="exposing-a-function"></a>
 ## Exposing a function

->**Security note:** Exposing your functions outside your Kubernetes cluster network has dire security implications.
+> **Security Note:** Exposing your functions outside of your Kubernetes cluster network has significant security implications.
-> Please make sure you understand the risks involved before deciding to expose any function externally.
-Always control
+> Make sure that you understand the risks involved before deciding to expose any function externally.
-> on which networks your functions are exposed, and use proper authentication to protect them, as well as the rest of your pipeline and data.
+> Always control on which networks your functions are exposed and use proper authentication to protect these networks and the rest of your pipeline and data.

-When deploying a function on a Kubernetes cluster, the function is not exposed by default for external communication, but only on the kubernetes cluster network, using a `ClusterIP` [Service Type](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types).
+By default, when deploying a function on a Kubernetes cluster the function is exposed only on the Kubernetes-cluster network, using a `ClusterIP` [Service Type](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types), and isn't exposed for external communication.
-In most network topologies this makes the function only available inside the cluster network, and [Kubernetes network policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) can be used to further limit and control communications.
-The function will be unavailable for invocations over HTTP from entities running outside the cluster, like `nuctl`, `curl` or any other HTTP client.
+In most network topologies, this makes the function available only inside the cluster network, and [Kubernetes network policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) can be used to further limit and control communications.
+The function will be unavailable for invocations over HTTP from entities running outside of the cluster - such as `nuctl`, `curl`, or any other HTTP client.

-To understand whether a function is reachable to your HTTP client (this can be `curl`, `httpie`, `nuctl invoke` or any other HTTP client), consider where it is running from and the network path.
-An unexposed (default) function will not be reachable from your client unless you're running the client from inside a pod in your cluster.
+To understand whether a function can be reached by your HTTP client (which can be `curl`, `httpie`, `nuctl invoke`, or any other HTTP client), consider the location from which the function is running and the network path.
+An unexposed (default) function won't be reachable by your client unless you're running the client from inside a pod in your Kubernetes cluster.

-If you wish to expose your function externally, for example, to be able to run `nuctl invoke` from outside the Kubernetes network, you can do so in one of 2 ways during deployment, both controlled via the [HTTP trigger spec](/docs/reference/triggers/http.md):
+If you wish to expose your function externally - for example, to enable running `nuctl invoke` from outside the Kubernetes network - you can do this during the function deployment in one of two ways, both controlled by the function's [HTTP-trigger configuration](/docs/reference/triggers/http.md):

 1. Configure the function with a reachable [HTTP ingress](/docs/reference/triggers/http.md#attributes-ingresses).
-For this to work you'll need to install an ingress controller on your cluster.
-See [function ingress document](/docs/concepts/k8s/function-ingress.md) for more details.
+    For this to work you need to install an ingress controller on your cluster.
+    For details, see the [function-ingress documentation](/docs/concepts/k8s/function-ingress.md).
-2. Configure the function to use [serviceType](/docs/reference/triggers/http.md#attributes-serviceType) of type `nodePort`.
+2. Configure the function to use a [`serviceType`](/docs/reference/triggers/http.md#attributes-serviceType) attribute of type `nodePort`.

-If you are deploying the function using [nuctl](/docs/reference/nuctl/nuctl.md) CLI, you can also configure a `nodePort` easily by using the
+If you're deploying the function using the [Nuclio CLI](/docs/reference/nuctl/nuctl.md) (`nuctl`), you can also easily configure a `nodePort` by using the `--http-trigger-service-type=nodePort` CLI option.
-`--http-trigger-service-type=nodePort` CLI arg.

 <a id="whats-next"></a>
 ## What's next?